Why This Recipe Works

 - The acidity of pickled red onions balances the richness of the fried fish and spicy mayonnaise.

-The fishing this year has been simultaneously great and not-so-great.
-The great part is that I've been able to get out on the water more this year than in the last several combined.
+The fishing season can be simultaneously great and not-so-great.
+The great part is the amount of time I've been able to get out on the water.
 This is due to a combination of falling in with some seriously fishing-obsessed buddies and a freshly reinvigorated love of charter boat fishing on school nights.
-The not-so-great part is that most of the fish we've been catching are what serious fishermen commonly refer to as garbage fish.
+The not-so-great part is that most of the fish we've caught are what serious fishermen commonly refer to as garbage fish.

 Any night out on the water with good friends and a couple of cold beers is bound to be fun, but there are only so many cocktail blues, sea robins, and sand sharks you can catch before you begin to long for a striper on the end of your line.